 Students are expected to act professionally.
-They are expected to be on time, work hard, maintain confidentiality, and ask questions when they don’t understand something.
+They are expected to be on time, work hard, maintain confidentiality, and ask questions when they have trouble understanding something.
 Although students are not paid, check out the Department of Labor’s video series, “Skills to Pay the Bills,” for tips on enthusiasm and attitude, teamwork, communication, critical thinking and problem solving, networking, and professionalism.

 How will I be evaluated?

-Evaluation criteria and frequency will depend on the school’s requirements, but students are usually evaluated quarterly, at mid-term, and at the end of each semester.
+Evaluation criteria and frequency will depend on the school’s requirements, but mentors will comprehensively evaluate students at the end of their internship period.

-What are the requirements for my research project and presentation?
+What are the requirements for successful completion of the program?